HunterEmbedded/current-measurement-cape-inaxxx/README.md

     current-measurement-cape-inaxxx$ ./build-ina-measurement.sh

 The output of the build process is a pair of tar files
+    - tar-current-measurement-filesystem-bbb/boot_partition.tar.gz

-tar-current-measurement-filesystem-bbb/boot_partition.tar.gz tar-current-measurement-filesystem-bbb/rootfs_partition.tar.gz
+    - tar-current-measurement-filesystem-bbb/rootfs_partition.tar.gz

-To create the SD card: Use the TI SDK application bin/create-sdcard.sh and choose the custom file option to programme these boot_partition.tar.gz and rootfs_partition.tar.gz files.
+To create the SD card:
+    Use the TI SDK application bin/create-sdcard.sh and choose the custom file option to programme these boot_partition.tar.gz and rootfs_partition.tar.gz files.

 To run:
-    There are two examples to help understand the application /opt/iio-command-line.sh controls the IIO via sysfs
+    There are two examples to help understand the application
+    - /opt/iio-command-line.sh controls the IIO via sysfs
-    /opt/iio-app-test.sh calls the C app to capture using IIO and store to a local database
+    - /opt/iio-app-test.sh calls the C app to capture using IIO and store to a local database

-    The